Foreign Exchange Market Microstructure and the WM/Reuters 4pm Fix: Spot Rate Movements around 4pm

 Clearly, for a completely random market, such a histogram would be uniform.
-If the spot prices were to follow a random walk, the sizes of spot movements would, on average, not depend on the location along their path at which period returns are evaluated.
+If the spot prices were to follow a random walk, the sizes of spot movements would, on average, not depend on the location along their paths where period returns are evaluated.
 Return extrema would consequently not cluster at any point in time, and the probability for extreme spot movements would be equally distributed between all hours $T_F$.

 Therefore, any patterns in the histograms versus the hours $T_F$ indicate non-random market dynamics at specific times.
 Only such events can cause localised maxima in the probability distributions of extreme spot movements.